The Life Photo Archive Sees the Light of Day via Crowley Digitization Services

 The final step was the return of the physical and digital images to the clients.
 Physically, the file cabinets were driven back to the warehouse(s), where the next set was picked up.
 Digitally, images were sent via ultra density optical drives (UDO), Blu-ray discs or hard drive, as required by the client.

-Andy Blau, LIFE’s president, stated that, “Crowley was selected for the digitizing task because of their advanced photo-digitizing solutions, long corporate history of providing quality workmanship in a high-volume scanning environment and their staff’s expertise with the handling of digital imagery and numerous types of analog photographic media.”
+Andy Blau, LIFE’s president at the time of this project, stated that, “Crowley was selected for the digitizing task because of their advanced photo-digitizing solutions, long corporate history of providing quality workmanship in a high-volume scanning environment and their staff’s expertise with the handling of digital imagery and numerous types of analog photographic media.”
 With more than two million images online for viewing in just the first month, the project was deemed a success.
-“Working on this project has been a privilege,” notes Patrick Crowley, company vice president and Crowley service bureau chief.
+“Working on this project has been a privilege,” notes Patrick Crowley, president of the Crowley Company.
 “Not only was it one of the most socially interesting archives we’ve digitized, it propelled us to develop some creative production approaches, such as the designing and engineering of a custom camera stand that allowed for increased scanning volume and quality of 35mm negatives.
 We also invested in a workflow application that allowed us to manage a project of this size in a way that was cost-efficient for both ourselves and the client.”

 “Crowley was selected… because of their advanced photo-digitizing solutions, long corporate history of…quality workmanship in a high-volume scanning environment…and their staff’s expertise.”~ Andy Blau, LIFE president